relliv/angular-reactflow-examples/README.md

 The [react-component](./src/app/react-component.directive.ts) directive allows you to use React components in Angular templates.
 Logic is handled in the React component, while the Angular template is used to pass data to the React component.

+> Warning: This directive is a standalone directive.
+If you want to use it in your project, you need to modify the code to fit your needs.

 ## Import Reactflow styles

 ```scss